vezviitiko/Definition-of-a-quadrilateral/README.md

-# Definition-of-a-quadrilateral-
+# Definition-of-a-quadrilateral
 Determining the convexity of a quadrilateral and its area

+Entering the coordinates of a quadrangle, defining a convex quadrilateral or not.
-calculating the area of a quadrangle through two triangles using Heron's formula
+If so, then calculate its area through two triangles using Heron's formula.